ddalbom/Kexjobb/README.md

 # Bachelor's Degree Project
-Bachelor's degree project in Deep Reinforcement Learning.
+This repository contains all files used in our bachelor's degree project: *Distributed Optimization through Deep Reinforcement Learning*.